 MAC address filtering for frame reception

 Block Ack scoreboarding for individually addressed frames (in collaboration with the MLD upper MAC sublayer).
-Optionally, the MLD lower MAC sublayer receives the Block Ack record on the other links from the MLD upper MAC sublayer)
+Optionally, the MLD lower MAC sublayer receives the (#10342)successful status records of the MPDUs and/or scoreboard context control information of the Block Ack agreement from the MLD upper MAC sublayer)

 NOTE 4—The above functionality partitioning is meant for modeling the functionalities of each MAC sublayer and is not meant for describing the MAC sublayer for which the actual implementation of each function should reside.

-NOTE 5—The Block Ack scoreboarding maintenance collaborated between the MLD upper MAC sublayer and MLD lower MAC sublayer is implementation dependent.
+NOTE 5—The Block Ack scoreboarding maintenance (#12364)might be either at the MLD upper MAC sublayer or the MLD lower MAC sublayer, or both.
+The maintenance might involve collaboration between the MLD upper MAC sublayer and MLD lower MAC sublayer.

-When MLO is being used, the “Block Ack Scoreboarding” block in the MLD upper MAC sublayer manages the overall Block Ack status of the MPDUs (of Block Ack session established between two MLDs) that are received on any (all) setup links.
-In an implementation, this function may be distributed into the MLD lower MAC sublayers for the links.
-The “Block Ack Scoreboarding” block in the MLD lower MAC sublayer manages at least the Block Ack status of the MPDUs (of this Block Ack session) that are received on this link.
+When MLO is being used, the “Block Ack Scoreboarding” block in the MLD upper MAC sublayer manages the (#10344)scoreboard context control and may manage the reception status in the setup links where the Block Ack session is established between the two MLDs. (#10448) The “Block Ack Scoreboarding” block in the MLD lower MAC sublayer manages at least the Block Ack status of the MPDUs (of this Block Ack session) that are received on this link.
 The MLD lower MAC sublayer may convey Block Ack status of the MPDUs received on another link if it obtained such info from the other link.
-The “Block Ack Scoreboarding” block in the affiliated AP upper MAC sublayer manages the Block Ack status of the MPDUs received over corresponding non-MLO links.
+The “Block Ack Scoreboarding” block in the affiliated AP upper MAC sublayer manages the Block Ack status of the (#10528)successfully received MPDUs over corresponding non-MLO links.
 In an implementation, this function may be distributed into the MLD lower MAC sublayer.

 Do you agree to the resolution provided in doc 11-22/1260r1 for the following CIDs?